grimreaper/cpython/Doc/howto/unicode.rst

 Definitions
 -----------

-Early computers often had limited repertoires of characters.
-A machine might have had 7-bit characters, for example, allowing 128 different values.
-128 values is enough to hold the uppercase and lowercase Latin alphabet, numbers, various punctuation marks, and some control characters, but it's not enough to include the accented characters used in Western Europe and the Cyrillic alphabet used for Russian.

-Today's programs need to be able to handle a wider variety of characters.
+Today's programs need to be able to handle a wide variety of characters.
 Applications are often internationalized to display messages and output in a variety of user-selectable languages; the same program might need to output an error message in English, French, Japanese, Hebrew, or Russian.
 Web content can be written in any of these languages and can also include a variety of emoji symbols.
-The solution has been to use Unicode for representing text.
+Python's string type uses the Unicode Standard for representing characters, which lets Python programs work with all these different possible characters.

+Unicode (https://www.unicode.org/) is a specification that aims to list every character used by human languages and give each character its own unique code.
 The Unicode specifications are continually revised and updated to add new languages and symbols.

 A **character** is the smallest possible component of a text.
 'A', 'B', 'C', etc., are all different characters.
 So are 'È' and 'Í'.
-Characters are abstractions, and vary depending on the language or context you're talking about.
-For example, there's a character for "Roman Numeral One" that's separate from the uppercase letter 'I'.
+Characters vary depending on the language or context you're talking about.
+For example, there's a character for "Roman Numeral One", 'Ⅰ', that's separate from the uppercase letter 'I'.
 They'll usually look the same, but these are two different characters that have different meanings.

 The Unicode standard describes how characters are represented by **code points**.
-A code point value is an integer in the range 0 to over 0x10FFFF (about 1.1 million, with some 110 thousand assigned so far).
+A code point value is an integer in the range 0 to 0x10FFFF (about 1.1 million values, with some 110 thousand assigned so far).
 In the standard and in this document, a code point is written using the notation ``U+265E`` to mean the character with value ``0x265e`` (9,822 in decimal).